 This private tour combines trekking with an elephant experience and a gentle bamboo raft trip on the Wang River.
 We recommend you to turn off your phone.
 Digital detox will allow you to fully enjoy this trip back to nature and back in time.

 You will learn about the Karen people who are the traditional elephant handlers of Northern Thailand.
 They live close to nature.
 You will spend the night in a homestay in the Karen village Huay Khao Lip.
 We have supported this village for a long time and will continue to do so.

 Comfortable and safe private transportation

 Bamboo rafting on the Wang River

 Your guide and driver will meet you at the hotel at 0800 for your two-day trip to the Karen tribe.
 We recommend you turn off your phone and enjoy your digital detox for a couple of days.
 Here you can find more about the history and background of hill tribe trekking in Chiang Mai.

 Our first stop will be at a typical Northern Thai local market where your guide will do his shopping for the coming days.
 He will explain some of the local specialties that are for sale here.
 Drive to Mae Wang and onwards to Mae Sapok.
 This trip takes place in the Mae Wang area.

 Here we will visit the Elephant Paradise Camp, one of the many camps in this area.
 We selected this camp because we like it.
 You will join a half-day elephant activity, which is not private.
 Your program today includes preparing a treat for these majestic animals.
 You will also feed them your self-made delicacy.

-Change to a typical Thai farmer’s dress and join them in their favourite activity which is playing in the water.
+Change to a typical Thai farmer’s dress and join them in their favorite activity which is playing in the water.
 There are plenty of photo opportunities.
-You will learn about the Asian elephant, an animal which is unfortunately threatened with extinction.
+You will learn about the Asian elephant, an animal that is unfortunately under threat of extinction.
 We will enjoy lunch in the camp after our elephant experience.